gurhanalan/JS-Project-Interactive-Pricing-Slide/README.md

 -   View the optimal layout for the app depending on their device's screen size
 -   See hover states for all interactive elements on the page
--   Calculate the correct tip and total cost of the bill per person
+-   Use the slider and toggle to see prices for different page view numbers

 ### Screenshot